MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/subscribe-sdk-assembly-updates-using-nuget.md

 ---
-title: "Subscribe to SDK assembly updates using NuGet (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Subscribe to SDK assembly updates using NuGet (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "Use of NuGet packages in your application project enables you to keep your project up-to-date with the latest releases of the SDK assemblies and tools.
 Learn how to subscribe to SDK assembly updates using NuGet" ms.custom: "" ms.date: 10/31/2017